zeroibc/my-mac-os/README.md

 #### [Karabiner](https://pqrs.org/osx/karabiner/) - Keyboard remapping
 - Karabiner is an absolutely amazing app that lets you remap keys at a very low level on macOS.
 - I have completely remapped my keyboard with it and every key on my keyboard is a custom modifier key that I can program to do what I want.
 - For example you can make caps lock into an escape key when pressed once but if you hold it, it becomes a [hyper key](http://brettterpstra.com/2017/06/15/a-hyper-key-with-karabiner-elements-full-instructions/).
 Hyper key means that a key now serves two purposes, once when pressed alone and once when held down.
-So for example for remapping caps lock, we can remap it to act as escape when pressed alone once but if we hold down on it, it becomes ⌘ + ⌃ modifier key.
-So `caps lock + F` becomes ⌘ + ⌃ + F. And so on.
+So for example, for remapping caps lock, we can remap it to act as escape when pressed alone once but if we hold down on it, it becomes `⌘ + ⌃` modifier key.
+So `Caps Lock + F` becomes `⌘ + ⌃ + F`.
+And so on.
 - I take this idea further and define these kind of hyper keys for __every single key on my keyboard__.
 - I describe how I use Karabiner in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).